-Lesley Gore died on February 16 2015 but her music lives on, power-filled and empowering.
+Lesley Gore died on February 16 2015 but her empowering music lives on.
 The singer/songwriter’s career began as a teenager with ‘It’s My Party (so I’ll cry if I want to)’ and ‘You Don’t Own Me’.

 You don’t own me.